danman54/wordpress-tosku/README.md

 ## Assets

-All assets are exports from the main TOSKU blender file not in this repo.
+All assets are model exports from the main TOSKU blender file not in this repo.

 ## React App